Our recipes in your inbox 😊

 Instructions

-In a separate bowl mix the soy sauce, the sesame oil, the rice vinegar and the maple syrup.
-Taste and adjust seasoning if necessary.
+• Make the dressing: In a small bowl, whisk together the soy sauce, sesame oil, rice vinegar, and maple syrup.
+Taste and adjust if needed.

 Notes